-As an integral part of our due diligence and overall risk analysis for every loan or investment, as described under Principle 3 (Enduring green impact), we also assess and evaluate the scope and nature of certain risks affecting the success of that loan or investment in meeting the requirements of this Principle.
+As an integral part of our due diligence and overall risk analysis for every relevant green investment, as described under Principle 3 (Enduring green impact), we also assess and evaluate the scope and nature of certain risks affecting the success of that relevant green investment in meeting the requirements of this Principle.

-We define 'green risk' as the risk of a loan or investment not contributing to GIG's Green Purposes (see Principle 1) as expected.
-In evaluating green risk, we will take into account quantitative and qualitative green impact data and we will consider and evaluate both positive and negative impacts of a loan or investment and seek to mitigate negative impacts where possible.
-This assessment may also consider the wider reputational risk associated with an investment.

-In performing our monitoring and continuing engagement process described under Principle 6 (Effective covenants, monitoring and engagement) we will also consider and assess:
+We define 'green risk' as the risk of a relevant green investment not contributing to the Green Purposes (see Principle 1) as expected.
+In evaluating green risk, we will take into account quantitative and qualitative green impact data and we will consider and evaluate both positive and negative impacts of a relevant green investment and seek to mitigate negative impacts where possible.
+This assessment may also consider the wider reputational risk associated with a relevant green investment.
+In performing our monitoring and continuing engagement process described under Principle 6 (effective covenants, monitoring and engagement) we will also consider and assess:

-- the actual operational performance and related green impact of the project against green impact performance forecasts made in the initial investment case; and - the nature and extent of the green risk of each investment against other benchmark investments in the same sector.
+- the actual operational performance and related green impact of the relevant green investment against green impact performance forecasts made in the initial investment case; and - the nature and extent of the green risk of each relevant green investment against other benchmark investments in the same sector.